gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-texture-units.md

 const maxFragmentShaderTextureUnits = gl.getParameter(gl.MAX_TEXTURE_IMAGE_UNITS);
 ```

-Each are required to support at least 16 texture unts.
+Each are required to support at least 16 texture units.

 Let's say